mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-component/mql-component.md

 ### HasFilter

 Contains a list of Nodes that represent the filter of a query.
+It MAY not contain any node for empty queries.

 ### HasProjections

 Contains a list of Node that represents the projections of a $project stage.
+It MAY not contain any node for empty projections.

 ### HasSorts

 Contains a list of Node that represent the sorting criteria of a $sort stage.
+It MAY not contain any node if the sort criteria is still not defined.

 ### HasSourceDialect

 Identifies the source dialect that parsed this query.
+It MUST be one of the valid dialects:

+* Java Driver
+* Spring Criteria
+* Spring @Query

 ### HasTargetCluster

 Identifies the version of the cluster that MAY run the query.
+It MUST be a valid released MongoDB version.

 ### HasUpdates

 Contains a list of Node representing updates to a document.
+It MAY be empty if no updates are specified yet.

 ### HasValueReference

 Identifies a value in a query.
 Usually a value is the right side of a comparison, but it can be used in different places, like for computing aggregation expressions.

-There are 5 variants:
+It MUST be one of these variants:

 * **Unknown**: We don't have any information of the provided value.
 * **Constant**: It's a value that can be resolved without evaluating it.
 A literal value is a constant.